jesswillfsa/Backend_Starter/README.md

 Make sure not to commit/push this file to GitHub!

-#### Important: Add `.env` to `.gitignore`
+#### Important: Add `.env` and `node_modules` to `.gitignore`

 To avoid accidentally exposing sensitive data, create a `.gitignore` file and add the `.env` file to your `.gitignore`.
 This ensures the environment file won’t be tracked by Git or pushed to a public repository.
+Adding `node_modules` to the gitignore will keep the repo small and prevent errors when trying to `npm install`

 ### Option 1: Simple (Single File-ish)